 Once the period of disqualification has elapsed, VicRoads will advise drivers of any further steps or courses they must complete.
 This includes attending Court and making an application for an alcohol interlock.

-Minor traffic offences are dealt with by way of immediate fine and are served on people either directly by a police officer or in the mail.
+Minor traffic offences are dealt with by way of an immediate fine.
+They are served on people either directly by a police officer or in the mail.
 Minor traffic offences may include:

 Traffic camera offences